Here is some important information about the sailing program at BLYC:

 Adventure sailing is designed for sailors 12 or older who have some sailing experience but have decided to explore what sailing has to offer outside of racing or to add to their racing experience.
 This was previously called transition and was focused on providing time on the water in 420s, Sunfish and Lasers.
 As the class expands into Adventure Sailing, participants will have additional opportunities, such as introductions to windsurfing and catamaran sailing.
 No boat usage fee is required for this course.
 Enrollment is limited.

-The Laser 4.7/Sunfish racing class is for the advanced sailor/racer in the Laser 4.7 or Sunfish.
+The Laser/Sunfish racing class is for the advanced sailor/racer in the Laser 4.7, Laser Radial or Sunfish.
 In this class sailors learn to fine-tune all aspects of sailing: roll tacking/jibing, advanced sail rim at all points of sail and racing tactics.
 Participants are expected to race in the weekly LBIYRA Interclubs.
 Sailors are encouraged to participate in other island and off-island regattas.
 Head Instructor’s permission is required.
-Participant must own a boat.
-Laser 4.7 must be 12 years old and a minimum of 100lbs.
-Sunfish must be 12 years old and a minimum of 120 lbs.
+Participant must own a Laser or Sunfish and must be 12 years old and a minimum of 100lbs.
 Enrollment is limited.